dataronio/juvix/docs/source/frontend/desugar.md

   newtype Cond = Cond {condEntailments :: [PredAns]} deriving (Show)
 ```

-To reflect the structure we include the raw forms in the [[https://github.com/anomanetwork/juvix/blob/develop/library/Sexp/src/Juvix/Sexp/Structure/generator.lisp#L281][generator
+To reflect the structure we include the raw forms in the [generator
-file]] and take the output of these calls into the Structure file.
+file](https://github.com/anomanetwork/juvix/blob/develop/library/Sexp/src/Juvix/Sexp/Structure/generator.lisp#L281) and take the output of these calls into the Structure file.

 ```lisp
   (generate-haskell "PredAns" (repeat 2 "sexp") nil)